JHurricane96/code_character_player_docs/overview.rst

 =======

-- 50 points for capturing the flag, ie, Moving the flag from the enemy base all the way to yours
+- 50 points for capturing the flag, ie, Moving the flag from the enemy base all the way to yours.
 - -ve points due to base poisoning.

   - Base poisoning is when players are docked points for camping near their base.
-  - The ``base_poisoning_threshold`` is the maximum numerical advantage that a player can have over his opponent in terms of number of troops positioned near his base for which base poisoning doesn't apply
+  - The ``base_poisoning_threshold`` is the maximum numerical advantage that a player can have over his opponent in terms of number of troops positioned near his base for which base poisoning doesn't apply.

+- 1 point per tower every ten seconds you hold it.
+So holding 2 towers for 15 seconds will net you 3 points.

 Victory